kgryte/pranav-qs-blog/README.md

 }
 ```

-We can then directly call `daxpy` with our externally defined data without the data movement required in the WebAssembly example above.
+With the JavaScript implementation, we can then directly call `daxpy` with our externally defined data without the data movement required in the WebAssembly example above.

 ```javascript
 daxpy(N, xdata, strideX, ydata, strideY);
 ```

-Not only is the WebAssembly approach less ergonomic (at least in this case!), but, as might be expected, there's a negative performance impact, as well.
+At least in this case, not only is the WebAssembly approach less ergonomic, but, as might be expected, there's a negative performance impact, as well.